jefferickson/peer-object-matching/README.md

 ### Categorical Data

 The categorical data can be anything.
 Grouping will be done on the unique values of this field.
-This can be a group label (`group1`, `group2`, etc.), concatenated categorical fields (`x:y` where x and y are different categorical flags), etc. While any number of data can be used, they must be concatenated into one field.
+This can be a group label (`group1`, `group2`, etc.), concatenated categorical fields (`x:y` where `x` and `y` are different categorical flags), etc. While any number of data can be used, they must be concatenated into one field.

 ### Continuous Data

 Any number of continuous dimensions can be used, as long as each object has the same number of dimensions.
 Objects will be matched based within their categorical groups based on the shortest distance between objects.
-Euclidean distance in N dimensions is used here, but other distance algorithms could be substituted.
+Euclidean distance in _n_ dimensions is used here, but other distance algorithms could be substituted.

 ### Single-core vs. Multi-core